What’s behind your hashtag #bankneudenken (“banking reconsidered”)?

 This is indeed a cultural issue.
 How do you create a corresponding mindset and take employees with you on this wave of change?
 The pace is fast.
 There is a saying that I often say in lectures: “Due to digitalization, the speed of change will never be as slow as it is today”.
 The challenge is to make this transparent and to create a culture in which people deal with it openly.
 Because let’s not kid ourselves: people love stability—that’s no different with a direct bank.
 You have to persuade your employees to be open to new ideas and to get them enthusiastic about digital transformation.

-A look into the future: what comes after mobile payment and voice-controlled banking?
+A look into banking of the future: what comes after mobile payment and voice-controlled banking?

 Bill Gates said, “We always overestimate what will happen in two years’ time and underestimate what will change in ten years’ time.”
 If you look back now: ten years ago there was just the first smartphone on the market.
 A turning point!
 The smartphone was a huge technology driver.
 I’m convinced that its introduction was the biggest cultural change since the invention of book printing.
 Looking ahead ten years from now, I believe that industries will merge even more as a result of accelerated digitalization.
 If you look at the rapid development in voice control alone, we have only been at the forefront for one and a half years and can already prepare bank transfers, maintain watchlists, etc. I believe we will experience a combination of voice control and artificial intelligence with the smartphone as the central platform.
 Virtual assistants will also gain importance in the coming years.

 Let’s take the securities business.
 One will say, “Today I want to have the stocks with the best performance, which are bought by clients who have the same investment profile as me.”
 At comdirect, there are already such cases when buying securities according to the Amazon principle: customers who bought that also bought that one.
-And if you go any further, you’ll always be able to settle things wherever and whenever a time window opens up—for example, when driving autonomously.
+And if you go any further in terms of banking of the future, you’ll always be able to settle things wherever and whenever a time window opens up—for example, when driving autonomously.
 Then your digital assistant answers and asks, “We now have 30 minutes driving time ahead of us, would you like to do your banking for a moment?”

 Data speed will play a decisive role here.